 ART 254.
 Introduction to Photography (3) Same course as CMM 254.
-(Communication Arts students take this course as CMM 254, not ART 254.)
+(Communication Arts students

 ART 299.
 Special Topics (1-3) Course work offered by visiting artists and other special topics not in regular course offerings.
 These may be used by art majors and minors to fulfill art credit at the discretion of the program.